 However, if you’re a hardcore gamer or an audiophile, you’re serious about sound.
 You want something that will deliver a punch – something that will make you feel every bit and heighten your immersion level.
-Fortunately, achieving that rich sound is easy with the best soundcards of 2019.
-To make it easier for you when shopping, we’ve prepared this list of the best sound cards to buy in 2019.
+Fortunately, achieving that rich sound is easy with the best sound cards.
+To make it easier for you when shopping, we’ve prepared this list of the best sound cards to buy in 2021.
+We even have a guide on what to look for in PC sound cards.

 The Sound Blaster Z packs a swathe of exciting audio features that make it outshine the competition.
 One distinct feature that makes this card steal the limelight is its external Sound Blaster Beamforming Microphone that renders crystal clear voice communication.
 Keep in mind that other brands only offer mic support as a port for jack-connected third-party microphones or computers.